 - 1. Study your textbook (This may seem pretty obvious, but people don't always think of it). - 2.
 Talk the problem out with another student.
 In this sort of exchange, both parties usually benefit.
 So, if someone asks you a question, don't brush them off because it might waste your time.
 If you can solve the problem, you may well learn in the process. - 3.
 Go to the Mathematics Help Centre, located in Room 318 Machray Hall.
 Its purpose is precisely to provide a place where students can get answers to specific mathematical problems related to their course.
-The Help Centre will open on Monday, September 21, 2009, and the hours of operation will be posted on the door of Room 318. - 4.
+The Help Centre hours of operation will be posted on the door of Room 318. - 4.
 Go to your professor or possibly your tutorial instructor.
 You'll find them quite willing to help.